 Jardin, Colombia is one of those places you don’t need a plan to enjoy.
 If you’re looking for a break from planning, a vacation-from-your-vacation, beautiful sites, great coffee, and perfect weather, this is the town for you.
-Alternatively, if you’re looking for luxury hotels and five-star restaurants, steer elsewhere.
 We found three days to be the perfect amount of time to get a good feel for Jardin, though we could have easily stayed much longer.
-Read our Jardin Travel Guide to help plan your perfect three (or more) days in there!
+Read our Jardin Travel Guide to help plan your perfect three (or more) days!

 Jardin in a Nutshell